How to set up a limited company as a contractor

 These are the high-level legal requirements of all limited companies:

-- The directors are responsible for submitting the company Confirmation Statement to Companies House.
+• The directors are responsible for submitting the company Confirmation Statement to Companies House.
 This provides a ‘snapshot’ of the company’s details at a moment in time.
-You must submit this form within 28 days of your ‘made up date’ (£34), which is typically the date of incorporation.
+You must submit this form within 28 days of your ‘made up date’ (£34).
+This is typically the date of incorporation.
 It can be updated at any time throughout the year – with no extra charge.

 To successfully incorporate a limited company in the UK, you must submit three documents to Companies House.
 In reality, all of this information can be submitted online without the need for any ‘paperwork’.